That's Why (album)

-That's Why is the fifth studio album released by American country music artist Craig Morgan.
-It was released on October 21, 2008, as his first album for BNA Records (see 2008 in country music) after his exiting Broken Bow Records earlier that same year.
+That's Why is the fifth studio album by American country music artist Craig Morgan.
+It was released on October 21, 2008 by BNA Records (see 2008 in country music) after his departure from Broken Bow Records earlier that same year.
 As with his first two Broken Bow albums — 2003's I Love It and 2005's My Kind of Livin' — Morgan co-produced the album with Phil O'Donnell.
 They co-wrote the lead-off single "Love Remembers", which became Morgan's sixth Top Ten hit on the Hot Country Songs charts in November 2008.
 Following this song was "God Must Really Love Me", which became his first single to miss the Top 20 since "Look At Us", which peaked at number 27 in 2004.
 A May 21, 2009, reissue replaced two songs with new songs, including "Bonfire", which was released that month as the third single.
 As of September 18, 2010, the album has sold 60,868 copies in the U.S.

 Content

 On May 26, 2009, That's Why was re-issued with the new tracks "Bonfire" and "This Ain't Nothin'", which replaced "Every Red Light" and "Summer Sundown."
 Morgan wrote "Bonfire" with former Lyric Street Records artist Kevin Denney, as well as Mike Rogers and Tom Botkin.
 Released in May as the third single, it debuted at number 55 on the chart week of June 6, 2009.
-The song would go on to become Morgan's third top 5 hit, peaking at number 4.
+The song became Morgan's third top 5 hit, peaking at number 4.